Causal-DRF: Conditional Kernel Treatment Effect Estimation using Distributional Random Forest: Causal-Distributional Random Forests

 \section{Causal-Distributional Random Forests}

 We start by reviewing the core DRF algorithm; for a full treatment, see \cite{DRF-paper} and \cite{näf2023confidence}.
 The DRF estimate of the CME can be viewed as a weighted average over the training points.
 These weights $\hwix$ are found by fitting a random forest type algorithm within the RKHS $(\H, k)$.
 Specifically, a forest of $N$ trees is constructed.
 Each tree recursively splits the observations into sets $\mathcal{I}_L=\{i: X_{ij} < c \}$ and $\mathcal{I}_R=\{i: X_{ij} \geq c \}$, with a splitting value $c \in \R$ and a splitting feature $j$ chosen by a splitting criterion that is allowed to depend on $\Ybf$.
 In the original DRF algorithm, the Maximum Mean Discrepancy (MMD) statistic~\citep{gretton2007kernel} is used as a splitting criterion.
 This choice of splitting criterion can be interpreted as an analogue of the traditional CART splitting criterion~\citep{breiman2001random}, but rather applied in the RKHS.
-Combining this idea with principles of forest construction developed by \citet{wager2018estimation, athey2019generalized}, we develop a novel splitting criterion in the RKHS that can be used to estimate $\tauk$.
-That is, if for a given node, the estimate in the left child, is given as
+Combining this idea with principles of forest construction developed by \citep{wager2018estimation, athey2019generalized}, we develop a novel splitting criterion in the RKHS that can be used to estimate $\tauk$.
+That is, if for a given node, the estimate in the left child is given as and similarly with $\hat{\tau}_R$, then we split such that a weighted version of